websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/defining-object-relationships.md

 <!--TASK: Add One to One after it's been implemented-->

-**One to Many**: This type enables users to relate one of the current Object's entities to multiple entities in another Object.
+**One to Many**: You can relate one of the current Object's entities to multiple entities of another Object.
 When selected, a new field is added to entities on the child side of the relationship (i.e., the 'many' side), while a table is added to the 'parent' side (i.e., the 'one' side).
-On the child side, the new field can be added to a [Fields Tab](./designing-object-layouts.md#adding-fields-tabs) in the Object's custom layout and is used to relate its entities to a single entity on the parent side of the relationship.
-On the parent side, the new table can be added to a [Relationships Tab](./designing-object-layouts.md#adding-relationships-tabs) in the Object's custom layout and is used to list all entities related to the current parent entity. <!--REFINE-->
+On the child side, the new field can be added to a [Fields Tab](./designing-object-layouts.md#adding-fields-tabs) in the Object's custom layout and relates its entities to a single entity on the parent side of the relationship.
+On the parent side, the new table can be added to a [Relationships Tab](./designing-object-layouts.md#adding-relationships-tabs) in the Object's custom layout and lists all entities related to the current parent entity. <!--REFINE-->

-**Many to Many**: This type enables users to relate multiple entities from the current Object to multiple entities in another Object.
+**Many to Many**: You can relate multiple entities from the current Object to multiple entities in another Object.
 When selected, a new database table is created for both sides of the relationship.
 This table can be added to a [Relationships Tab](./designing-object-layouts.md#adding-relationships-tabs) in either Object's custom layout and is used to list all related entities. <!--REFINE-->

 ```{important}
 You must create a custom layout to display relationships for Object entries.
 See [Designing Object Layouts](./designing-object-layouts.md) for more information.